jazevedo75/ALORENZ--Stata-module-to-produce-Pen-s-Parade--Lorenz-and-Generalised-Lorenz-curve/README.md

 ## References

-    Atkinson, A.B., 1970, "On the Measurement of Inequality", Journal of Economic Theory, 2:
+Atkinson, A.B., 1970, "On the Measurement of Inequality", Journal of Economic Theory, 2: 244-63.
-    244-63.

-    Dalton, H., 1920, "The Measurement of the Inequality of Incomes", Economic Journal, 30:
+Dalton, H., 1920, "The Measurement of the Inequality of Incomes", Economic Journal, 30:348-61.
-    348-61.

 Marshall, A.W. and I.Olkin, 1979, Inequalities: Theory of Majorization and Its Applications.
 In: Mathematics in Science and Engineering, V. 143.
 Academic Press.

 Pigou, A.F., 1912, Wealth and Welfare, Macmillan, London.

 Saposnik, R., 1981, "Rank-Dominance in Income Distribution" Public Choice, 36 pp147-151.

 Saposnik, R., 1983, "On Evaluating Income Distributions: Rank Dominance, the Suppes-Sen Grading Principle of Justice and Pareto Optimality", Public Choice, 40: 329-36.

 Shorrocks A.F., 1983, "Ranking Income Distributions", Economica, 50: 3-17.

+#### Handle: RePEc:boc:bocode:s456749

+#### Note:
+This module should be installed from within Stata by typing "ssc install alorenz".
+Windows users should not attempt to download these files with a web browser.

-### Keywords:
+#### Keywords:
 Pen's Parade; Lorenz; Generalized Lorenz